jessicayan12/Developer_Survey/README.md

 - What factors about an individual contributed to salary?
 - How bias played a role in the suggestions of developers for how to break into the field?
 - What was the state of bootcamps for assisting individuals with breaking into developer roles?
-- How were bootcamps assisting with increasing diversity in tech careers?

 ## File Descriptions